FoneBone94/Agent_R/README.md

 # Agent_R

-An action rythm game all about doging thoss pesky red things to a sweet soundtrack!
+An action rythm game all about doging those pesky red things to a sweet soundtrack!

 Please report any issues in the issues tab on the github page.
 Please do not report issues that are already listed!
 It won't get done any faster.